alanszlosek/pimera/README.md

 ## Working Features

-* 1640x1232 at 10fps on Zero W
+* 1640x1232 at 20fps on Zero 2W
 * Receives 3 frame encodings from the camera at 20fps
   * H264 - saved to disk when motion is detected
   * YUV420 - used for motion detection
   * MJPEG - for streaming/live-viewing to a web browser
 * Motion detection 3x per second
-* MJPEG streaming to browser at 2fps (planning more optimizations here)
+* MJPEG streaming to browser at 3fps (planning more optimizations here)
-* CPU utilization of Pi Zero W stays under 15% even when streaming to browser
+* CPU utilization of Pi Zero 2W stays under 15% even when streaming to browser
-* Frame annotated with timestamp and hostname
+* Frames are annotated with timestamp and hostname
 * Configurable via INI file (resolution, fps, video save path, etc)
-* User specifies a rectangular region of the frame to check for motion in the INI
+* User can control where in the frame to look for motion via the INI file

 ## Features in Progress